The Grey Panthers

-For more information about their performances click here.
+For more information about their past performances click here.

 They currently meet every Friday at the Tracks Dance Studio - Frog Hollow Centre for the Arts, 56 McMinn St. Sometimes classes go longer if a special performance is looming.
 For more information contact Tracks office on 08 8941 1410.

 Participants (1988 – 2017)